 If you feel your employer has not treated you fairly regarding a military service obligation, or if it has refused to reemploy you as required under the USERRA, it makes sense to talk with an experienced employment lawyer and find out what your legal options are.

 At Zatuchni & Associates, we advise and take action on behalf of people who have suffered adverse employment consequences due to service in the National Guard or Reserve.
 Contact us today to learn more about how we can help.
-We serve clients in New Jersey and New York.
+We serve clients in New Jersey.

 Contact our office to speak to an employee rights attorney about employment protections for military service.